nRFCloud/utils/ADVANCED.md

 This script automates the process of generating and programming device credentials to a device such as a Thingy:91 X or nRF9151-DK running an nRF Connect SDK application containing the [AT Host library](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/modem/at_host.html).
 The [AT Client sample](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/cellular/at_client) is the simplest implementation of the AT Host library.

-Use the `create_ca_cert.py` script to generate the required CA certificate and CA key before running this script.
+Use the `create_ca_cert` script to generate the required CA certificate and CA key before running this script.

-This script utilizes methods within the classes inside the other scripts `modem_credentials_parser.py` and `create_device_credentials.py`.
+This script utilizes methods within the classes inside the other scripts `modem_credentials_parser` and `create_device_credentials`.
-You do not need to use them directly unless `device_credentials_installer.py` does not meet your needs.
+You do not need to use them directly unless `device_credentials_installer` does not meet your needs.

 By default, this script will attempt to connect to the device using a serial connection.
 Depending on your device hardware and firmware application, you may need to use one or more of the following parameters: